-- Engage different viewpoints in thoughtful and deliberative ways by making critical judgments and defending them reasonably using appropriate quantitative and qualitative sources of information and methods - 2.
-Read texts critically with understanding - 3.
-Listen actively and communicate ideas effectively through speaking and writing - 4.
-Examine the human, natural and aesthetic worlds and articulate their place in them - 5.
-Conduct research, engage in the ways of knowing and participate in discourse across the arts, sciences and humanities - 6.
-Reflect theologically and philosophically on significant questions about the value and meaning of life and living - 7.
-Live and serve as wise, humane, responsible and ethical citizens of our diverse nation and world - 8.
-Articulate a Christian world view and its implications for living
+- 1. Evaluate different viewpoints and defend these using appropriate research methods and sources of information based in the various academic disciplines. - 2.
+Read texts critically and demonstrate discipline-specific understanding. - 3.
+Communicate ideas, concepts, and information effectively through written, verbal, and non-verbal means. - a.
+Communicate ideas effectively through writing. - b.
+Communicate ideas effectively through verbal and non-verbal means. - 4.
+Examine and articulate one's place in the human, natural and aesthetic worlds through verbal and non-verbal means. - 5.
+Integrate knowledge across the arts, sciences, and humanities. - 6.
+Utilize philosophy and Christian theology to answer significant questions about the value and meaning of life. - 7.
+Use knowledge and wisdom to serve as responsible, effective, and ethical citizens of our diverse nation and world. - 8.
+Demonstrate knowledge and understanding of a Christian world view and its implications for living.